-Frances Kyle and Averil Deverel: The first Irish women called to the bar
+Frances Kyle and Averil Deverell: The Irish women who raised the bar

 She had graduated with a BA in French from Trinity College in 1914 and an LLB in 1916.

-In January 1920, she and Deverell were admitted as the first female students of law at King's Inns, Dublin.
+In January 1920, she and Ms Deverell were admitted as the first female students of law at King's Inns, Dublin.

-Frances Kyle was first in the Bar Entrance Examinations and the first woman to win the John Brooke Scholarship.
+Ms Kyle was first in the bar entrance examinations and the first woman to win the John Brooke Scholarship.

 Historian and author Cormac Moore said Ms Kyle shone academically.